 - The RabbitMQ virtual host.
 The default is "

 What to do next

 By default, the vCloud Director AMQP service sends unencrypted messages.
 You can configure the AMQP service to encrypt these messages by using SSL.
 You can also configure the service to verify the broker certificate by using the default JCEKS trust store of the Java runtime environment on the vCloud Director cell, typically at $VCLOUD_HOME/jre/lib/security/cacerts.

-Either select the Аccept all certificates check box or provide one of the following:
+- Either turn on the Аccept all certificates toggle or provide one of the following: